os-cau/cau-repl/docs/repl.md

 > that does not require any parameters (`{ -> foo() }`).
 If you do specify `inputs`, pass a closure that accepts two
 > parameters (`{ x, j -> foo(x) }`). cau-repl will pass the current input in the first parameter and the job that it
 > belongs to in the second parameter.<br/>
+> The return value of the closure is considered the result of the job for the current input item.
-> The return type of your closure must implement the `Serializable` interface, so cau-repl can persist your results.
+> Return values' class must implement the `Serializable` interface, so cau-repl can persist your output.
 The
 > results of each invocation of the closure are kept in memory, so
 > design your jobs to return only small data structures.
 If you need to generate larger structures, you should persist
 > them somewhere else yourself and only return a status code here.<br/>
 > The `ReplJob` that is created by this call will by default be set as the closure's
 > [delegate](https://groovy-lang.org/closures.html#_delegation_strategy), providing variants of the logging methods
 > `info()` and so forth.
 This will cause your log messages to additionally be persisted in the job's state file, so you
-> can review them together with its results.<br/>
+> can review them via the `ReplJob.jobLog()` method.<br/>
 > To signal a failure, throw any exception.
 >
 > **Optional Named Parameters**